smithki/vuex-ts/README.md

 }
 ```

-Finally, of course, we can define some nested modules:
+And finally, of course, we can define some nested modules:

 ```ts
 import { ModuleChildren } from 'vuex-ts';